sinaBaharlouei/I-CONVEX/readme.md

 ```

-# Cluster Noisy Reads
+# Pre-cluster Noisy Reads
-Clustering of noisy reads before running CONVEX algorithm has several advantages over running CONVEX directly on the whole dataset.
+Pre-clustering of noisy reads before running I-CONVEX algorithm has several advantages over running I-CONVEX directly on the whole dataset.
 First, it decreases the order complexity of the algorithm and eliminates its dependency to M, the number of transcripts (Centroids).
-Moreover, it enables the parallel running of CONVEX on different clusters.
+Moreover, it enables the parallel running of I-CONVEX on different clusters.

 ## Run Pre-clustering (Basic Version)
 If your input fasta file is not a large-scale one and you want to run it on your PC, follow the below instructions: